Summer Reading Challenge

 To take part in the Summer Reading Challenge:

-- If they complete the challenge, come back to the library with your collector's folder.
-Your child will get a certificate and a medal and we'll enter you into a prize draw.
+- When they complete their own challenge, come back to the library with the collector's folder.
+Your child will be awarded a medal and certificate (whilst stocks last) and we'll enter them into a prize draw.

 Ideas, games, competitions and more